chef/chef-web-docs/chef_master/source/resource_systemd_unit.rst

    Specifies whether to trigger a daemon reload when creating or deleting a unit.

 ``verify``
-   **Ruby Type:** true, false
+   **Ruby Type:** true, false | **Default Value:** ``true``

    Specifies if the unit will be verified before installation.
 Systemd can be overly strict when verifying units, so in certain cases it is preferable not to verify the unit.
-Defaults to true.

 Common Resource Functionality
 =====================================================